Arronk/My-Coding-Journey/log.md

 style to see how it effected the rendered page.
 Also spent some time reviewing bootstrap docs.
 Got stuck for over an hour on a bug to find out it was just a missing "c" in success grrrrrr....
 Not long left on the course now I think the hardest part is behind me.

+## Day 30: 09.05.2018

+### Progress: Thought I finished Section 36 and then I got to the last slide...

+Added a cool landing page, included dynamic price feature and made some minor aesthetic changes.
+Thought I was finished until I hit the last slide which includes a barage of different optional UI improvements.